Imperial Brands: 1901 to 2000

-The Imperial Tobacco Company was created in 1901, in response to the price war in the British market promoted by "Buck Duke"'s American Tobacco Company.
+The Imperial Tobacco Company was created in 1901, in response to the price war in the British market promoted by James Buchanan Duke's American Tobacco Company.
 It amalgamated 13 British tobacco and cigarette companies: W.D. & H.O.
 Wills of Bristol (the leading manufacturer of tobacco products at that time), John Player & Sons of Nottingham, Stephen Mitchell & Son of Glasgow, and 10 other independent family businesses.

 The other, smaller companies, involved in the amalgamation included Lambert & Butler, William Clarke & Son, Franklyn Davey, Edwards Ringer & Bigg, Hignett Brothers, Hignett's Tobacco, Adkins & Sons, Richmond Cavendish, D&J MacDonald, and F&J Smith.
-In 1902 the printing and packaging firm, Mardon, Son & Hall was absorbed.
+The printing and packaging firm Mardon, Son & Hall was absorbed in 1902.
 In 1904, James & Finlay Bell Ltd was merged into the Stephen Mitchell & Son branch.
 The company's first chairman was William Henry Wills of the Wills Company.